ldeso/blog.de-souza.eu/content/posts/one-click-deep-learning-vm-for-fast-ai.md

 ## Systemd Configuration

-To access the notebook directly from the VM's IP address, traffic needs to be redirected from the default Jupyter Notebook port to port 443.
-A first systemd service is created for this purpose:
+To access the notebook directly in HTTPS from the VM's IP address, traffic needs to be redirected from the default Jupyter Notebook port to port 443.
+A systemd service is created for this purpose:

 ```
 sudo nano /etc/systemd/system/redirect-https.service